top of page

 A: When an individual is making the financial investment in their own coaching, every word said during the coaching engagement is treated confidentially.
 WineFlash Coaching will never share anything with any third party except as legally and ethically bound by the coaching agreement we sign (e.g., a person is planning to harm self or others).
 Coachees are free to share with others as they wish.

 When a sponsoring organization such as an employer is making the investment in coaching for their people, we negotiate a written agreement that carefully spells out the information WineFlash Coaching is permitted to share about the coaching conversations, and with whom.
-Typically the agreements limit WineFlash Coaching’s communication to a single person within the sponsoring organization for each person being coached, and limits what can be shared to the action items the person has agreed to and a general statement of the person’s apparent level of engagement in the coaching (such as “highly engaged,” “medium engagement” or “low engagement.”)
+WineFlash attempts to negotiate the maximum confidentiality for all its corporate-sponsored work, but this must be balanced with WineFlash's accountability to employers who are paying to provide coaching to its employees.

-It’s important to clearly spell out the confidentiality agreement and have all parties consent to it in writing before any coaching begins.
+All parties to the coaching agreement including clients must sign a clearly-worded confidentiality agreement before any coaching begins.
 This helps to establish trust between the sponsoring organization, the person being coached, and the coach.
 This trust is essential if the coaching is to provide any value.

 Q. What investment is required to get started?